backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-## Attack Vehicle Detection in the wild
+## Attack Vehicle Detection in the real world

 <a name="droneSec"></a>